GOSPEL OAK - BARKING

 Looking west at the Junction Road station site.
 A point just to the right of this photo would show a block of flats in which the author lived during his infant years.
 According to his parents, the goods yards that used to exist here was the source of much nocturnal activity and caused many disturbed nights sleep.

-The Tufnell Park goods yard closed in 1968.
+The Tufnell Park Goods, Coal & Cattle station closed in 1968.
 It has been an industrial estate for at least 20 years but its railway origins are still apparent, as seen by this goods platform, still intact in July 2010.

 HORNSEY ROAD